brineylab/abutils/docs/source/modules/read_sequences.rst

-read sequences
+read sequence data
 ==============================

 ``abutils`` provides functions for reading/parsing sequence data from a variety of commonly used file formats.
-This includes raw sequence data in FASTA or FASTQ format as well as annotated sequence data in the standard AIRR-C_ format, CSV format, and Parquet format.
+This includes raw sequence data in FASTA or FASTQ format as well as annotated sequence data in AIRR-C_, CSV, or Parquet formats.

 |